mavryk-network/mavryk-packaging/docs/baking.md

 ```
 journalctl -f _UID=$(id tezos -u)
 ```
-This command will show logs for all services that are using the `mavryk` user.
+This command will show logs for all services that are using the `tezos` user.

 You'll see the following messages in the logs in case everything has started
 successfully: